jennymmo/discontinuity-handling/README.md

 * Running `make` will build six executables, two for each of the three different resolution datasets.
 Running, e.g., `run_norkyst` will run simulations with the NorKyst800m dataset as input, scanning through the 8 different timesteps and 11 different tolerances investigated in the paper.
 Running `run_norkyst_ref` will run simulations with a selection of shorter timesteps and stricter tolerances, in order to obtain reference solutions (see Appendix A in [Nordam & Duran (2020)](https://gmd.copernicus.org/preprints/gmd-2020-154/) for details).
 * Note that running the full set of timesteps and tolerances used in [Nordam & Duran (2020)](https://gmd.copernicus.org/preprints/gmd-2020-154/) takes a good while (20-30 hours on a 3.3 GHz Intel Xeon CPU).
 Therefore, the default here is to run a reduced set of simulations.
 Edit `src/parameters.f90` to expand the range of timesteps and tolerances.
 The simulations all run on a single core and don't require very much memory, so some trivial parallelisation can be achieved by running all six at the same time.
 See the convenince script `scripts/run_all.sh`.
 * Note also that the executables expect to find input data in `../data/`, and expect to be able to write their output to `../results/`.
 If you want a different setup, adjust paths and edit the code in `src/parameters.f90` as required.

+## Running the code

+After building, you will have two executables, `run_normal`, which runs a numerical experiment with the regular fixed-step integrators and `run_discontinuity_handling`, which runs an experiment with improved handling of the discontinuities.
+They both take the same arguments, indicating which dataset to use as input, and which order (order = polynomial degeer + 1) of interpolation to use.
+For example to run with the data from NorKyst 800, with linear interpolation, use

+`  > ./run_normal norkyst800 2`

+Run the program without any arguments to see the options.

 ## Instructions for using the jupyter notebooks